Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 1: Create policy definition template**

-1. Create a subdirectory in `policy/custom/definitions/policy`  Each policy is organized into it's own folder.
-The folder name must not have any spaces nor special characters.
+1. Create a subdirectory in `policy/custom/definitions/policy` directory.
+Each policy is organized into it's own directory.
+The directory name must not have any spaces nor special characters.

 2. Create 3 files in the newly created directory: